Kelvedon Hatch

 The 1956 "Backbone" map lists Kelvedon Hatch as a planned site however it was established initially around 1959 as part of a link from London to Norwich for Anglia Television, at 2 GHz.
 At this point the site used a relatively short guyed mast carrying two dishes, with a timber building.

 In 1965 the site was used (along with Pimlico and the ITA television site at Croydon) for the new London Radiophone service.
 The Post Office Electical Engineers' Journal reported "Kelvedon Hatch and Pimlico are Post Office radio stations and the radiophone aerials are accommodated on 300 ft towers provided for other purposes."
 It would seem by 1965 the "Backbone" link was at least under development: the Engineer-in-Chief's Annual Report includes "Chilterns" to "Ongar" and "Ongar" to "Maidstone" as telephony links planned during the year 1961-62.
-The three locations are assumed to be Stokenchurch, Kelvedon Hatch and Fairseat.
+The three locations correspond to Stokenchurch, Kelvedon Hatch and Fairseat.
 Subsequent reports do not mention these links but their completion would have been dependent on progress with towers at the other sites.

 Footnote: Backbone and Kelvedon Hatch Regional Government Headquarters

-In its new role the bunker at Kelvedon Hatch was required to maintain communication links by landline and radio - for which a tower was provided adjacent to the bunker.
+In its new role the bunker at Kelvedon Hatch was required to maintain communication links by landline and radio - for which a small tower was provided adjacent to the bunker.
 The "Backbone" links from the Post Office site were, in functional terms, "landline" circuits and the radio links were short range (or chains of links) operating on VHF or UHF, connecting to places not served by "Backbone".
 In the 1980s the Home Office built a new national network of radio links, mostly using existing police and fire service sites, and independent of the PO/BT network.

 Photos